 Risk Approach taken to risk Investment returns on the existing assets could be insufficient to meet the Trustee's funding The Trustee takes advice from the Fund Actuary on possible assumptions for future investment returns.
 In setting the future contributions, the Fund Actuary considers the effect on the future financial position if investment returns are less than expected. objectives The Trustee is able to agree further contributions with the Principal Employer at subsequent valuations if future returns prove insufficient.
-Pension increases could be different from that assumed which could result in higher liabilities Pension increases are generally linked to price inflation.
+The Fund Actuary annually calculates the Fund's defined benefit liabilities and assets backing such liabilities to assist the Fund in meeting its regulatory reporting requirements, and in doing so, provides an annual calculation of the financial position of the Fund.
+As part of this calculation, the Fund Actuary reviews the financial assumptions in light of current market conditions to ensure its continued appropriateness.
+Price inflation or salary increases could be different from that assumed which could result in higher liabilities Pension increases are generally linked to price inflation.
 The Trustee invests in assets that are expected to be correlated to future inflation in the longer term (sometimes referred to as "real" assets).
 This means that, over the longer term, such assets are expected to keep pace with inflation.
 Such assets include equities, property and index-linked bonds.
 Falls in asset values might not be matched by similar falls in the value of the Fund's liabilities The Trustee considers this risk when determining the Fund's investment strategy.
 It consults with the Principal Employer in order to understand the Principal Employer's appetite for bearing this risk and takes advice on the Principal Employer's ability to make good any shortfall that may arise.
 To the extent that such falls in asset values result in deficits at future valuations, the Principal Employer would be required to agree a recovery plan with the Trustee to restore full funding over a period of time.
 Fund members live longer than assumed The Trustee adopts mortality assumptions that it regards as prudent estimates of the life expectancy of members.
-Legislative changes could lead to increases in the Fund's liabilities The Trustee takes legal and actuarial advice on changes in legislation and consults with the Principal Employer, where relevant.
-Economic risk Demographic risk Legal risk
+In setting the future contributions, the Fund Actuary considers the effect on the future financial position if Fund members live longer than expected.
+Legislative changes could lead to increases in the Fund's liabilities The Trustee takes legal and actuarial advice on changes in legislation and consults with the Principal Employer, where relevant. Есон nomic risk Legal risk